1 9 8 9 – 1 9 9 3 (Australia)

 The main attraction for younger viewers was trendy Lisa Bennett (Alyssa-Jane Cook), who was from the wrong side of the tracks and destined for a troubled love life.

-Early ratings figures for the series were not brilliant and changes to the cast and style were introduced, beginning a 4-year bumpy ride for the residents of Westside.
+Early ratings figures for the series were not brilliant and changes to the cast and style were introduced, beginning a four-year bumpy ride.

 The 1991 season was dominated by an extensive and convoluted plot featuring a sadistic serial killer with his face painted half black and half silver, nicknamed ‘Mr Bad’.